fathym-it/docs/docs/getting-started/try-it/micro-frontends/deploy-app.md

 ## Next Steps

 In addition to retrieving your packages from an NPM package (on a public or private feed), we support the ability to get your application files deployed via zip, direct git connections, and even real-time dev streams.
-Choose the deployment strategy that is right for you, your project and the team.
+Choose the deployment strategy that is right for you, your project and your team.